 - You are absolutely welcome to use the Kroger/King Sooper/City Market account we set up for the house if you do not have one of your own from your home area.
 Message us for the alternate ID.

 - We buy in bulk and refill the dish detergent and hand soap bottles.
 If you need a refill on anything, please let us know.
+We ask that you don’t throw the empty containers away.

-5. Chains or an approved alternative traction device - We think the cheapest option, assuming you don’t have 4WD or winter tires already on your vehicle, is to have chains or snow cables.
+We think the cheapest option, assuming you don’t have 4WD/AWD or winter tires already on your vehicle, is to have chains or snow cables.
 They can be purchased at any auto parts store, at Walmart, or online.
-They do not have to be on your tires, just in the vehicle in the event of a storm.
-Check with your manufacturer for recommended chains or cables and sizes.
-CDOT does a very commendable job of keeping the roads plowed in storms, but we are close to the Continental Divide and Georgetown is at 8500 ft, so things can change very quickly.
+They do not have to be on your tires unless it is snowing heavily and your vehicle is slipping.
+They should be in the vehicle in the event of a storm.
+Law enforcement can stop you to check if you’re complying with the traction law at their discretion.

 - Georgetown does not have street delivery.
 If you need to have anything mailed to you during your stay and USPS is the only option, you will need to send it General Post.
 To do that, label your mail in the following way: